boris-yakimov/expense-tracking/Readme.md

 ## expense tracking cli tool - EARLY DEVELOPMENT AND EXPERIMENTATION

+v1.3.0 - password protection and encryption

-v1.2.0 - refactor to SQLite for data - To Do
+v1.2.0 - refactor to SQLite for data persistence - In Progress

 v1.1.0 - refactoring with a TUI - DONE
 ![Recording](assets/recording.gif)

-v1.0.0 - mvp with base functionality and storing transactions in JSON file - DONE
+v1.0.0 - cli mvp with base functionality and storing transactions in JSON file - DONE
 ```
 Expense Tracking Tool